 The Bible is clear that resurrection is a reality and this life is not all that there is.
 While death is the end of physical life, it is not the end of human existence.

 Many Catholics believe that cremation will prevent resurrection of the body, and therefore prefer a traditional burial.
 But what is the Church’s stance on this?
 Does the Catholic Church allow cremation?

 Since 1973 the Church has permitted cremation and taught that the human body’s cremation is not a sinful act.

-The short answer is yes; the Catholic Church permits cremation.
-They allow cremation, as many people believe.
+The short answer is yes.
+The Catholic Church permits cremation.

 Let’s dive into the details.

-Roman Catholics believe in the resurrection of human bodies after death and before judgment day.
-They also believe that Christ’s body was resurrected after his death on the cross and that all Christians will be resurrected to eternal life.
+Catholics believe that Christ’s body was resurrected after his death on the cross, and that all Christians will be resurrected to eternal life.

-Christian doctrine (the Bible) does not explicitly mention cremation, but it does speak about treating the dead.
+When it comes to catholic teaching on cremation, that’s pretty much it — Christian doctrine does not explicitly mention cremation, but it does speak about treating the dead.